Sandy4321/Supervised_LDA/Readme.md

 *text preprocessing*

-We have made use of tokenizing, punctuation and stop word removal followed by stemming of words to their roots.
+We have made use of tokenizing, punctuation and stop word removal followed by stemming of words to their roots, followed by converting the document to a bag of words and then applying latent dirichlet model from the [gensim](https://radimrehurek.com/gensim/index.html) package that specializes in topic modelling.

 *Models used* :